kdoore/CS2335-Gitbook/class-code-examples/minigame.md

 #MiniGState

-Code has been updated to include the LevelManager event:
+Code has been updated to include logic for listening for Event:
- - onMiniGameEnd
+**LevelManager event: onMiniGameEnd**

  In this simple case, the event causes a scene-change to the EndScene.
+Logic in the EndState.cs script displays different content depending on whether GameData shows that Health is not less than or equal to 0.